 Registered Specialist Community Public Health Nurses (SCPHN) aim to reduce health inequalities by working with individuals, families, employees and communities, to promote health and prevent ill health.
 The emphasis is on partnership working that cuts across disciplinary, professional and organisational boundaries.
-Graduates of this course can apply to the Nursing and Midwifery Council (NMC) for Part Three registration as an SPCHN Health Visiting Nurse.

 You will spend 50% undertaking theoretical study and 50% in clinical practice.
 Teaching and learning methods include lectures, tutorials, self-directed study and workshops, as well as clinical assessments.

 You will be assigned a practice tutor who will assess your clinical skills, knowledge and understanding in a range of clinical environments.